Chemical Biology

 Scheduling

-The CBC uses a Laboratory Information Management Suite (LIMS) located on the Moffittnet for billing and usage tracking.
+The CBC uses a Laboratory Information Management Suite (LIMS) located on Moffittnet for billing and usage tracking.

 Publications